The Kingdom of God Shows Up at Work (Luke 1-5)

 Besides appearing in workplaces, Jesus also sets many of his parables in workplaces, including the parables of the new patches/wineskins (Luke 5:36-39), the wise and foolish builders (Luke 6:46-49), the sower (Luke 8:4-15), the watchful servants (Luke 12:35-41), the wicked servant (Luke 12:42-47), the mustard seed (Luke 13:18-19), the yeast (Luke 13:20-21), the lost sheep (Luke 15:1-7), the lost coin (Luke 15:8-10), the prodigal son (Luke 15:11-32), and the wicked tenants (Luke 20:9-19).
 Workplaces are where Jesus turns when he wants to say, “The kingdom of God is like…” These passages are not generally meant to teach about the workplaces in which they are set, although sometimes they do provide a bit of workplace guidance.
 Rather, Jesus uses familiar aspects of workplaces primarily to make points about God’s kingdom that transcend the parables’ particular settings.
 This suggests that ordinary work has great significance and value in Jesus’ eyes.
 Otherwise it would make no sense to illustrate God’s kingdom in workplace terms.

-When John tells the tax collectors, “Don’t collect any more than you are required to” (Luke 3:13), he was speaking radical words to a profession marked by entrenched, systemic injustice.
+When John tells the tax collectors, “Collect no more than the amount prescribed for you” (Luke 3:13), he was speaking radical words to a profession marked by entrenched, systemic injustice.
 Taxes throughout Palestine were gathered through a system of “tax farming” in which governors and other high-level officials outsourced the right to collect taxes in their jurisdictions.
 In order to win a contract, a prospective tax collector would have to agree to give the official a certain amount over and above the actual Roman tax.
 Likewise, the tax collectors’ own profits were the amounts they charged over and above what they passed up to the governmental officials.
 Since the people had no way to know what the actual Roman tax was, they had to pay whatever the tax collector assessed them.
 It would have been hard to resist the temptation for self-enrichment, and almost impossible to win bids without offering fat profits to the governmental officials.

 Notice that John does not offer them the option to stop being tax collectors.
 The situation is similar for those Luke calls “soldiers.”
 These are probably not disciplined Roman soldiers but employees of Herod, who at that time ruled Galilee as a client king for Rome.
 Herod’s soldiers could (and did) use their authority to intimidate, extort, and secure self-gain.
 John’s instruction to these workers is to bring justice to a system deeply marked by injustice.
 We should not underestimate how difficult that would have been.
 Holding citizenship in God’s kingdom while living under the rule of kings of the fallen world can be dangerous and difficult.